aws-solutions-library-samples/guidance-for-monitoring-high-cardinality-telecom-metrics-on-aws/README.md

 git clone https://github.com/aws-solutions-library-samples/guidance-for-telco-observability-on-aws.git
 ```

-2. Open the file and replace ‘<accountId>’ with the account ID you are going to deploy the solution through the template (total 13 occurances).
+2. Open the file and replace '<accountId>' with the account ID you are going to deploy the solution through the template (total 13 occurances).
 Save the updated file.

 2. Sign in AWS Console and open [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home)